 If you are looking for more seafood recipes from fish to prawn and from side dishes to main dishes, you can take a look at this collection of Indian Seafood Recipes from this blog in one place.
 Take a peek!

-Kerala Meen Pollichathu video instructions
+Meen Pollichathu recipe video

 - 1 Black Pomfret Fish (full fish cleaned & slit)